Hockey Hall of Fame

 More about Hockey Hall of Fame

 The Hockey Hall of Fame is a celebration of all things ice hockey, both Canadian and international.
 It boasts 65,000 square feet of museum space dedicated to the game and the great players and coaches of ice hockey.
-It’s a fantastically fun experience where excited fans can live out their hockey fantasies.
+It’s where excited fans can live out their hockey fantasies.

-The Hockey Hall of Fame is a perfect fit for families, even if the kids aren’t big into hockey.
+The Hockey Hall of Fame is a great attraction for families, even if the kids aren’t big hockey fans yet.
 There are plenty of hands-on exhibits, including video games, to keep young ones entertained the whole time.
 It has the highest attendance of any sports hall of fame in the world, with around 300,000 tourists annually.

 The Hockey Hall of Fame features the largest exhibits dedicated to international hockey in the world.
 Countless artifacts line the walls, showcasing hockey historic moments and the players who made those moments.
 But there are several key exhibits that visitors eagerly want to visit.